SrikanthParvathala/INST767-Project/README.md

 The project is organized into separate folders for each phase:

 1. **Ingestion**: Data ingestion phase, where Cloud Scheduler, Cloud Functions, and Cloud Storage are utilized for temporary storage.
-2. **Transformation**: Data transformation phase using DataProc, Cloud Functions and Cloud Scheduler.
+2. **Transformation**: Data transformation phase using DataProc, Cloud Functions, Cloud Scheduler and BigQuery.
 3. **Storage**: Data storage phase using BigQuery.
-4. **Analysis**: Data analysis phase using BigQuery.
+4. **Analysis**: Data analysis phase using BigQuery and visualization using Looker.

 Each folder contains specific scripts and resources related to its respective phase.
 Additionally, there's a separate folder for version1, which was initially considered but not used in the final project.